 Easy DIY peppermint vodka is a fun gift to make this season for white elephant parties or as a Christmas gift for coworkers or friends.
 This version is so simple!
-Plus, learn recipes to make with peppermint vodka like a peppermint martini.
+Plus, learn recipes to make with this peppermint vodka, like a peppermint martini.

 If you’re overwhelmed about infusing your own alcohol, don’t be!
-It’s seriously easy, but it also makes you look really cool. 😉
+It’s seriously easy – and also makes you look really cool. 😉

 Just be prepared that it will take 2 weeks or more to infuse, so NOW would be the perfect time to whip up a batch of your own to give as Christmas gifts for coworkers you love.
 Even if you are looking for a last-minute gift idea, you can still make this — just label it with clear instructions not to open for two weeks!

 This post contains affiliate links.

 We can all agree that making homemade Christmas gifts for adults is more than challenging.
 Sometimes, it can be very time-consuming, but this DIY peppermint vodka is so fun and EASY!
 Plus, it’s a budget-friendly gift for anyone on your list too.